Badboy-Luo/geometric-phase-kilauea/eta/README.md

 ## Files
 - `eta.py` – Python script to calculate Δη from temporal CCFs.
-- `output` – Folder contains precomputed Δη values (daily interval) ready for visualization.
+- `output` – Folder contains precomputed Δη values (daily interval in the 2018 analysis period) ready for visualization.
 Each file corresponds to a reference station and a time window.
     **Example:**
     - `05d_AHUD.npy` – Calculated time-frequency Δη values using `AHUD` as the reference station.
     - `05d_AHUD.txt` – Corresponding time axis (time intervals) for the Δη values.